What is Bankruptcy

 A person can be made bankrupt:

-by a creditor who obtains an order from the Court for the person to be sequestrated (bankrupted); or
+- by a creditor who obtains an order from the Court for the person to be sequestrated (bankrupted); or

-by voluntarily declaring themselves bankrupt through a debtor’s petition.
+- by voluntarily declaring themselves bankrupt through a debtor’s petition.

-Once declared bankrupt a trustee is appointed to their bankrupt estate.
-The trustee, either an Official Trustee (government body) or a registered trustee (private firm), manages the bankruptcy .
+When a person declares bankruptcy, a trustee is appointed to manage the bankruptcy.
+The trustee, either an Official Trustee or a registered private firm, manages the bankruptcy .

 Some things you should know before declaring bankruptcy include:

-Often bankruptcy can be avoided.Bankruptcy is just one means of dealing with your debts.
+- Bankruptcy can often be avoided, as it is just one of several ways to deal with your debts.
 Other formal options include negotiated arrangements and debt agreements.

-Bankruptcy does not release you from all debts.
-While Bankruptcy does release you from liability for most unsecured debts, there are exceptions.
+- Bankruptcy does not release you from all debts.
+While bankruptcy can relieve individuals of liability for most unsecured debts, there are exceptions.

-Bankruptcy can affect your ability to obtain credit.
-If you apply for credit over a set amount, you must disclose your bankruptcy.
+- Bankruptcy can affect your ability to obtain—and your ability to pay back—credit.
+If you apply for credit over a certain amount, you must disclose your bankruptcy.

 - Credit reporting agencies keep a record of your bankruptcy for 5 years from the date you file for bankruptcy or from the date you stop making payments on a previous bankruptcy, whichever is later.